basarat/typescript-book/docs/types/type-assertion.md

     // the compiler will provide autocomplete for properties of Foo };
 ```

 In some cases you might need to create a temporary variable, but at least you will not be making (possibly false) promises and instead relying on the type inference to do the checking for you.

 ### Double assertion
 The type assertion despite being a bit unsafe as we've shown, is not *completely open season*.
-E.g the following is a very valid use case (e.g. the user thinks the event passed in will be a more specific case of an event) and the type assertion works as expected
+E.g. the following is a very valid use case (e.g. the user thinks the event passed in will be a more specific case of an event) and the type assertion works as expected:

 ```ts
 function handler (event: Event) {